 Discuss the implementation of multilateral environmental agreements, which either side is a party to;

-The Parties will bear in mind that the priorities identified in section 3.5.12 (Employment, social policies and equal opportunities) are relevant for implementation of the ‘Trade and Sustainable Development’ chapter, and should therefore be addressed in relation to this part of the Association Agreement.

-3.5 Economic and Sectoral Cooperation
+2.6 Economic and Sectoral Cooperation

 The parties will cooperate to boost economic development and economic integration, including by deepening sectoral cooperation, supporting SME development, focusing on achieving sustainable, green, inclusive and digital economic growth.
 The parties will cooperate to address the socio-economic consequences of the COVID-19 pandemic while building short-term and long-term resilience.
 The Parties will work together in order to ensure decent work and fair working conditions for all, strengthen equal opportunities and access to the labour market, fight poverty and social exclusion.
 Georgia will strengthen its regulatory convergence with EU acquis in line with the Association Agreement commitments.
 It will also strengthen the national institutional framework to ensure independent implementation, enforcement and monitoring of the new legislation adopted in each relevant area.
 Georgia will regularly inform the EU about the state of play of approximation through the specialised sub-committees and, when appropriate, and in agreement of both Parties, the EU will provide assistance and expertise in order to help Georgian authorities in this process.